matrix-io/matrix-creator-malos/README.md

     // Iteration over all 35 Everloop LEDs to turn them green. for (var j = 0; j < 35; ++j) {
       var ledValue = new matrixMalosBuilder.LedValue;

-      ledValue.setRed(0);
+      // set brightness/intensity of the color for each rgb LED. ledValue.setRed(0);
       ledValue.setGreen(intensity_value);
       ledValue.setBlue(0);